ChenGiuseppe/PyMM/README.md

 <a id="2">[2]</a>
 Zanetti-Polzi, L., Del Galdo, S., Daidone, I., D'Abramo, M., Barone, V., Aschi, M., & Amadei, A. (2018).
 Extending the perturbed matrix method beyond the dipolar approximation: comparison of different levels of theory. _Physical Chemistry Chemical Physics_, 20(37), 24369-24378, https://doi.org/10.1039/C8CP04190C.

+<a id="3">[3]</a>
+Amadei, A., Daidone, I., Bortolotti, C. A. A general statistical mechanical approach for modeling redox thermodynamics: the reaction and reorganization free energies.
+RSC Adv.
+2013, 3, 19657–19665.

+<a id="4">[4]</a>
+Chen, C. G., Nardi, A. N., Amadei, A., D’Abramo, M. Theoretical Modeling of Redox Potentials of Biomolecules.
+Molecules 2022, 27